 Reasons to visit Churchill

-- Nowhere else can you get this close to the bears in total safety (for you and the bears)
+- Nowhere else in the world can you get this close to polar bears in total safety, for you and the bears, by exploring in specially adapted vehicles

-- From January to March clear skies make Churchill one of the best places on earth to see the Northern Lights and, on average they are visible 300 days of the year
+- From January to March low humidity and clear skies make Churchill one of the best places on earth to see the Northern Lights

-- During the summer months of July and August, Churchill River becomes a mecca for beluga whales who congregate in their thousands; by kayak you get can come into very close proximity
+- During the summer months of July and August, Hudson Bay becomes a mecca for beluga whales who congregate in their thousands; by small boat or even kayak you get can come into very close proximity

 Guide to Churchill

-This is all down to a topographical quirk - if you look at a detailed map of the region you will see that Churchill is located next to a nook in the coastline.
-With the anti-clockwise gyre of the polar winds coming down from the north the nook becomes the first part of Hudson Bay to freeze in the winter.
+It's all down to location and a topographical quirk; a detailed map of the region will show that Churchill is located next to a nook in the coastline.
+With the anti-clockwise gyre of the northern polar winds the nook is the first part of Hudson Bay to freeze in late November and early December.
+The ice is an ideal haul out for seals and soon becomes a hunting ground for bears; that's why they gather in numbers and relative peace.

 When to visit

-If, like most visitors, it is the bears that you are planning to see then October and November is the only time to be there.
-Within that window, historically, we can tell you that ten days either side of 1st November is the optimum window.
+If, like most visitors, it is the bears that you are planning to see then this is the only time to be there.
+If you want the best then we can tell you that ten days either side of 1st November is the optimum window.
 At this point, there is a critical mass of bears and the temperatures have dropped sufficiently for them to be active (when it is warmer they can be a touch on the lethargic side).

 For sheer intensity few other experiences in the animal kingdom prepare you for the black eyes of a polar bear staring you down at close range.